moocow-the-bovine/dstar-gantry/README.txt

 CAVEATS
   docker storage drivers
-    Problems with runtime cross-layer copy operations have been observed using the "overlay2" docker storage driver, which is the default in recent version of the "docker-ce" package.
-The "aufs" docker storage driver does not exhibit these problemes; see
+    Problems with runtime cross-layer copy operations have been observed in the past when using the "overlay2" docker storage driver, which is the default in recent version of the "docker-ce" package.
+On systems where these problems occurred, the "aufs" docker storage driver did not exhibit these issues; see
     <https://docs.docker.com/storage/storagedriver/aufs-driver/> for
     details.

+    Even more recent debian releases no longer contain the "aufs" storage driver.
+The "overlay2" storage driver appears to work correctly under Debian 10 ("buster") using "docker-ce-5:19.03.12~3-0~debian-buster"
+    ("Docker Community Edition", version 19.03.12) and linux kernel version 4.19.0-6-amd64.

+    It is currently recommended to try the default storage driver for your docker installation (probably "overlay2"), and only switch to "aufs" if you experience issues with cross-layer copy operations.

     Typically, the "aufs" driver can be enabled by editing the file /etc/docker/daemon.json to contain:

      {